iyeque/orca/README.md

 - NFT passports for goods (Solidity)
 - IPFS metadata storage for immutable data
 - AI-powered shipment delay prediction (Python, real ML)
+- **Inventory Dashboard**: A real-time view of all your stock across different warehouses.
+- **Predictive Analytics**: Forecast when you will run out of stock based on historical data and shipment delay predictions.
+- **Automated Ordering**: Trigger new shipment requests when stock levels fall below a certain threshold.
+- **Supplier Analytics**: Track how long it takes for a supplier's goods to be processed and ready for use after arrival.
+- **Purchase Order Management**: Create, view, and manage purchase orders with approval workflow.
+- **Supplier Suggestion Engine**: AI-powered supplier recommendations based on product needs (backend implemented, frontend integration pending).
 - FastAPI backend
 - React/Next.js frontend dashboard (wallet connect, animated UI)
 - Real weather oracle integration (OpenWeatherMap, WeatherAPI, or Weatherbit)